• Skip to primary navigation

 As mentioned above, you can certainly put sand on top of your potted plants.

-But you shouldn't use it as a primary potting soil for houseplants.
-The sand doesn't contain beneficial nutrients for the plant's growth and drains out most essential elements from the pot in less time.
+However, you shouldn’t use it as the primary potting soil for houseplants.
+Sand lacks beneficial nutrients for plant growth and rapidly drains essential elements from the pot.

 According to Utah State University, soil with more than 70% sand is not appropriate for plant growth.
 This is due to the sand's poor nutrient and water retention capacities.